Book Publishing FAQs

 Writing a book was half the journey and the other half begins now.
 It will produce enduring results if you have it published through a reputed publishing house.
 A good publisher is simply the one who can take your work across the globe and transparently pay you your deserving royalties.

-Well the answer depends on what you wish to may out of your writing and your ambitions in the literary world.
-Broadly there are three kind of publishing arrangements and two kinds of Publishers
+Well, the answer depends on what you wish to map out of your writing and your ambitions in the literary world.
+Broadly there are three kinds of publishing options:

-Traditional publishers: The books which you see at major bookstores are all by traditional book publishers.
+Traditional publishing: The books which you see at major bookstores are all by traditional book publishers.
 They carefully scrutinize the manuscripts which come to them, filter and publish only the ones they can do justice to.
-The single most differentiating factor between traditional and other publishers, is the fact that the others do not have any retail book distribution network (ie. ability to sell through bookstores).
+The single most differentiating factor between traditional and other publishers is the fact that the others do not have any retail book distribution network (i.e. ability to sell through bookstores).
 Also, since the publishers have a qualified editorial and creative staff, their products are excellent in quality.

-Self publishers: Self-publishing is a new fad with authors.
-These publishers offer to publish everything that comes their way.
-The authors pay them and use their services for editing, cover designing and printing.
+Self-publishing: Self-publishing is essentially a publishing service where the authors pay them and use their services for editing, cover designing, and printing.
 Once the book is ready, it can be sold through book-selling websites.
 These services are also called Print-on-Demand services.

 Many self-publishers have argued against traditional publishing, creating an aura of negativity which in turn has benefitted their businesses.
-It is certainly an alluring shortcut for authors, who are save the time and effort of effort of pitching their manuscript to traditional book publishers.
+It is certainly an alluring shortcut for authors, who want to save the time and effort of pitching their manuscript to traditional book publishers.

-In the chart below are the differences you can expect to see and experience between traditional and self publishers.
+The below chart highlights the differences you can expect to see and experience between traditional and self-publishers.
 This will help authors make well-informed decisions regarding the publisher they choose.

 |Ease of approach||Excellent||Rather rigid|

 |Waiting period for evaluation of manuscript||Minimum time||2-6 weeks or more|